marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/results.rst

       gives an interface for you to select contrasts from other analyses, and import them into the list of contrasts for the current analysis.
+   Refresh F contrasts
+      In earlier versions of marsbar (<= 0.42), F contrasts added from other designs (Import contrasts above) could give wrong results due to cached fields in the contrasts that were specific to the design from which they were imported.
+Unless you tell MarsBaR otherwise, it will automatically fix F contrasts in estimated designs when you load them so you should not need this menu option.
+If you have set MarsBaR not to refresh F contrasts on load (see Options: Statistics: Load updates F contrasts), then you can use this ``Refresh F contrasts`` menu option to refresh the contrasts.
    Add trial specific F
       will add F contrasts for each trial, and each session, if they are not already present.